arminakvn/grid-color-interpolation/README.md

 npm install coffee-script
 ```

-Root to the project folder and watch for changes to complie to js with
+'cd' to the project folder and watch for changes to complie to js with

 ```
 coffee -wc js/app.js.coffee